Simple Mail Transfer Protocol: Predecessors to SMTP

 The use of the File Transfer Protocol (FTP) for "network mail" on the ARPANET was proposed in RFC 469 in March 1973.
 Through RFC 561, RFC 680, RFC 724, and finally RFC 733 in November 1977, a standardized framework for "electronic mail" using FTP mail servers on was developed.

+SMTP grew out of these standards developed during the 1970s.
+Ray Tomlinson discussed network mail among the International Network Working Group in INWG Protocol note 2, written in September 1974.
+INWG discussed protocols for electronic mail in 1979, which was referenced by Jon Postel in his early work on Internet email.
+Postel first proposed an Internet Message Protocol in 1979 as part of the Internet Experiment Note (IEN) series.